-The table below presents the major content categories and subcategories covered on the examination.
+The table below presents the major content categories and subcategories covered in the Selected Response section of the examination.
 The number of test questions in each category are listed in bold and number of test questions in each subcategory in parentheses.
-Specific topics within each category are addressed in the content outline, which makes up the remaining pages of this document.
-In addition, the case study section of the examination requires candidates to respond to questions concerning the procedures listed in Attachment A, which can be found at the end of this document.
+Specific topics within each category are addressed in the content outline, starting on page three of this document.

-Content Categories Selected Response Points Case Study Points5
+Content Categories Selected Response Section Case Study Section

 Patient Care 56

 Patient Management (38)

 Pharmacology (18)

 Safety 28

-Patient Safety, Radiation Protection and Equipment Operation 2 (28)
+Patient Safety, Radiation Protection and Equipment Operation (28)

-Procedures 3 116
+Procedures 116 See page 2

 Abdominal Section (41)

 Thoracic Section (25)

 Musculoskeletal and Endocrine Sections (25)

 Neurological, Vascular, and Lymphatic Sections (25)

-Total Number4 200
+Total Number 200

+Percent of Total Exam Points 75% 25%

-Testing Time Allowed 3.5 hours 2.5 hours
+Testing Time Allowed 4 hours 2 hours